ishan-marikar/infinite-fun-space/vim/subvert.md

 `:S/package_create/ **/*.py` searches for `package_create` in all `*.py` files in Vim's current working directory and below.
 The matches are placed into the quickfix list, do `:copen` to get a list of them.

-`:S/pattern/{file}` searches in the specified file(s) instead of in the current file.

-`:S/pattern/replacement/flags` does a search and replace.

-Typing `/<C-r>/` will paste the last search pattern used (from the search register) into the command line, so you can see what Subvert actually searched for.